rupertpople/bank-tech-test/README.md

 # Bank Tech Test #

 ## Project Description ##
-This programme allows users to deposit funds and withdraw funds, and view a detailed balance.
+This programme allows users to create a bank account, make transactions and print their bank statement.

 Created by [Rupert Pople](https://github.com/rupertpople).
 ### Features ###